How bullying starts

 If your child is the victim of bullying, he may suffer physically and emotionally, and his schoolwork will likely show it.
 Grades drop because, instead of listening to the teacher, kids are wondering what they did wrong and whether anyone will sit with them at lunch.
 If bullying persists, they may be afraid to go to school.
 Problems with low self-esteem and depression can last into adulthood and interfere with personal and professional lives.

-Bullies are affected too, even into adulthood; they may have difficulty forming positive relationships.
-They are more apt to use tobacco and alcohol, and to be abusive spouses.
-Some studies have even found a correlation with later criminal activities.
+relationships.
+They are more apt to use tobacco and alcohol, and to be abusive

-Based on an article above, we can see verb+ing can be used like a noun, verb or adjective:
+above, we can see verb+ing can be used like a noun, verb or adjective:

-1. Verb-ing as noun
+1. Verb-ing

-- Bullying can begin as early as preschool and intensify during transitional stages
+- Bullying can begin as early as preschool and intensify during

-The –ing form can be used like a noun.
-When it is used like a noun it may or may not have an article before it.
+used like a noun it may or may not have an article before it.

-2. Veb-ing as verb
+2. Veb-ing

-- kids are wondering what they did wrong and whether anyone will sit with them at lunch.
+- kids are wondering what they did wrong and whether anyone will sit

 Verb-ing as verb usually used in present tense.
-After to be is verb+ing
+After to be

 3. Verb-ing as adjective